PessahDerek/PessahDerek/README.md

 ## What I'm Working On

 <!-- - Currently developing a React Native mobile app for task management. -->
-- Freelancing on Clients' projects
+- Freelancing on clients' projects
-- Building a personal website to showcase my portfolio and skills.
+- Developing real world products
+- Focusing on backend engineering
 <!-- - Contributing to open-source projects to collaborate with the community. -->
 [![wakatime](https://wakatime.com/badge/user/c9237066-75b2-4230-87f6-f0cc423550d0.svg)](https://wakatime.com/@c9237066-75b2-4230-87f6-f0cc423550d0)

 ## What I'm Learning

-- Exploring advanced concepts in React for building complex UIs.
+- Advanced concepts in React for building complex UIs.
-- Deepening my knowledge of backend development with Node.js and MongoDB.
+- Backend engineering with a focus on python FastAPI and javascript Express.
+- Securing systems.
 <!-- - Diving into data analysis and visualization using Python. -->

 ## Looking to Collaborate?